Thiago Silva: Fluminense

 2008 was a bad year for Fluminense, but Silva's best on an individual level.
 Having devoted much of their efforts towards the 2008 Copa Libertadores, the club's league form suffered, finishing in 14th place.
 On 18 January, Silva was rewarded by Fluminense's board of directors for his 100th match in the tricolor: He was awarded a shirt with the number "100" and a plaque in honour of his achievements.
 Silva became an idol for young Fluminense supporters with his level of performances — the white wristband that Silva would wear during matches became a trend amongst teenagers in Rio de Janeiro who supported the tricolor.
 In May 2008, four fans painted a flag of Silva to honour what they deemed "the best central defender in Brazil".
 It was first shown in the Copa Libertadores semi-final against Boca Juniors — Silva scored a crucial equaliser in the same match.

 Silva was included in the 2008 Brasileirão Team of the Season and was selected as the Fans' Player of the Season.
 Silva was widely regarded as one of Fluminense's most important performers in the 2008 Copa Libertadores, reaching the finals only to lose on penalties to LDU Quito.
 Silva's form for Fluminense earned him a call-up to the Seleção to take part in the 2008 Summer Olympics.
 Silva was linked with many clubs in 2008, including the likes of Inter Milan, Chelsea and Villarreal, though ultimately he opted to join the Brazilian contingent already at AC Milan.
 The transfer was confirmed on 12 December.
 In his final match for Fluminense, Silva was cheered by 50,000 supporters who were witnessing his last performance at the Maracanã.

 AC Milan

-After a five-month rundown and confusion a four-hour negotiation period, Silva agreed to a move to Milan for a €10 million fee, with net wages of €2.5 million on a four-year contract.
+After a five-month rundown and a confusing four-hour negotiation period, Silva agreed to a move to Milan for a €10 million fee, with net wages of €2.5 million on a four-year contract.
 Although Silva could not play competitive matches, he was able to train with the first team.
 In his first month at Milan, he was taught new defending techniques from Paolo Maldini and manager Carlo Ancelotti.
 Silva played his first match for the Rossoneri in a friendly match against Hannover 96 on 21 January 2009; he played well, making ten tackles.
 His performance drew praise from Milan executive Adriano Galliani and teammate Clarence Seedorf.
 Silva was officially registered as a Milan player for the 2009–10 season.